 I spent all morning lying in bed and willing myself to get up, but I didn’t quite manage it until 1pm.
 Which sounds lazy, but I’ve had a very long week and our bed is super comfortable.
 Actually, that’s a bit of a fib as I got up once and managed to moon someone putting a leaflet through our front door at the same time.
 I should explain.
 I got up for a wee and noticed the postman had been.
 We sleep naked, but the curtains were drawn so I went to the front door and bent down, completely naked, at the same time someone pushed a takeaway leaflet through the letterbox.
 Luckily our front door has that weird frosted glass in it, but I’m still fairly sure he got a damn good view of my tea-towel holder winking at him as I scrabbled to pick up the post.
 Ah well.
 This afternoon I decided to take it upon myself to go to B&M to find an elusive curry mix that Slimming World members go on about which is low in syns.
 Now, I’ve never been in B&M before, and well, goodness me.

 Let me caveat the following by saying that I’m no snob, I don’t mind cheap shops and I don’t care how much something costs.
-But honest to god, I’ve never seen so many people with missing teeth in one place.
-I felt like I was at a gingivitis support class.
-Plus, I don’t think I’ve ever had so many polyester-mix fleeces rubbed against me as people rugby-charged past to get to the Playboy mirrors.
+But honest to god, I don’t think I’ve ever seen so many polyester-mix fleeces hung in one place.
 I’m lucky I didn’t come out of there sparking and jolting like Electro from Spiderman.
 I did, however, get the elusive curry mix – Mayflower Curry Sauce Mix, at 8 syns for 56g (which makes more than enough sauce for two people to have a curry).
 With this in my hot sweaty hands, and the smell of chip-pans and sour milk a mere memory, I set about making tonight’s meal – a vegetable curry.

 ingredients: all the veg you see above, and really, anything you have spare.
 Pack it out with whatever you have left in the freezer, or tins, or fresh – we tend to buy a lot of stuff on the off-chance we’ll use it and then chuck it out, but don’t – throw it all in the curry.
 It’s a fantastic way of getting your superfree food quota, and this meal is easily over your 1/3 portion size rule.
 Serve with rice, or chips, or even on its own as a warming treat.
 It’ll certainly warm you again in eight hours or so.